NakiNoku's origin story is as straightforward as our name (which means Taste & See in the South Indian language of Malayalam).

 We believe that a positive, digital product sampling experience enables you to discover new flavors and support the small food industry!

-We remain foodies at heart, and as consumers, we are frustrated with the waste associated with product discovery.
+We remain foodies at heart, but we were frustrated with the waste associated with product discovery.
 We want to support innovative local small businesses and the communities they represent.

 Taste is a personal thing and each person's spice tolerance, for example, is unique.
 After ending up with a fridge full of sauces and condiments (out of guilt from throwing out good food!) we decided there had to be a better way to enable product discovery, while reducing waste.